-The Riviera is Oceania Cruise Line's newest ship.
+The Riviera by Oceania Cruise Lines was refurbished in 2019.
 Carrying 1,250 passengers, the mid-sized ship has several delectable dining options, all of which will delight the cruising public.
 And, all but two (La Reserve and Privee) are available at no extra cost to the Riviera guests.
 The ship has a nice selection of wines available for purchase, but none are included with the basic cruise fare.

 The diversity of the restaurants is impressive, as is the quality and originality of the dishes.
 Many travelers love to cruise because they love to eat, and we doubt if anyone will be disappointed with the dining options on the Riviera.

 Although the cruise ship has many delightful dining venues, guests can also sample the cuisine and specialty drinks in venues like Barista's coffee bar and the gala afternoon tea in the Horizon Lounge.
 And, those who take one of the cooking classes in the Bon Appetit Culinary Center get to taste their own creations!

 Let's delve into the details about each of the dining options on the Oceania Cruises' Riviera:

 - Grand Dining Room